ashkanhussaini/Simple-to-do-list/README.md

-# To-Do List App
+# To-Do List App — Pro Version

-A simple, clean to-do list web app built with vanilla HTML, CSS, and JavaScript.
-No frameworks, no build tools — just the fundamentals.
+An advanced version of my original [To-Do List App](#), rebuilt with vanilla HTML, CSS, and JavaScript — no frameworks.
+This version adds categories, priority levels, due dates, and smarter sorting/filtering on top of the original CRUD functionality.

+> **Note:** This is an evolution of an earlier, simpler to-do list project.
+I rebuilt it to practice more advanced JavaScript concepts: multi-criteria filtering, sorting algorithms, and date handling.

 ## Features

-- Add new tasks
-- Mark tasks as complete / incomplete
-- Delete individual tasks
-- Filter tasks by **All / Active / Completed**
+**Core**
-- Clear all completed tasks at once
+- Add, complete, and delete tasks
+- Data persists via `localStorage`
 - Live count of remaining tasks

-- Data persists in the browser via `localStorage` — your tasks are still there after you close the tab
+**New in Pro version**
+- 📁 **Categories** — General, Work, Study, Personal
+- 🚦 **Priority levels** — Low / Medium / High, each with a distinct visual tag
+- 📅 **Due dates** — assign a deadline to any task
+- ⏰ **Overdue detection** — tasks past their due date are automatically flagged and filterable
+- 🔍 **Combined filtering** — filter by status (All/Active/Completed/Overdue) AND category at the same time
+- ↕️ **Sorting** — sort by newest, priority, or due date

 ## Tech Stack

 - HTML5
-- CSS3 (Flexbox)
+- CSS3 (Flexbox, responsive layout)
 - JavaScript (ES6+, no frameworks or libraries)
 - Browser `localStorage` API for persistence